finanalyst/RF-Draft/RakuFoundationRegulations.md

 <span class="para" id="998adeb"></span>The Executive Board shall elect the following officers:

-&nbsp;&nbsp;• Chairperson
+&nbsp;&nbsp;• Chair
 &nbsp;&nbsp;• Secretary
 &nbsp;&nbsp;• Treasurer
-&nbsp;&nbsp;• Vice-Chairperson
+&nbsp;&nbsp;• Vice-Chair

-**Article 4.** Chairperson
+**Article 4.** Chair

-<span class="para" id="dfb5c10"></span>The Chairperson shall order the discussion, ensuring that each member of the Executive Board is given a reasonable chance to voice an opinion on each matter in the discussion, whilst also ensuring that no single member dominates the discussion or attempts to force a point of view on the other members.
+<span class="para" id="837afd3"></span>The Chair shall order the discussion, ensuring that each member of the Executive Board is given a reasonable chance to voice an opinion on each matter in the discussion, whilst also ensuring that no single member dominates the discussion or attempts to force a point of view on the other members.

-<span class="para" id="c6f36b7"></span>When a discussion has reached a conclusion, the Chairperson shall formulate the consensus and ask the Executive Board to vote on the formulation, which is then recorded in the minutes of the meeting.
+<span class="para" id="38f4f41"></span>When a discussion has reached a conclusion, the Chair shall formulate the consensus and ask the Executive Board to vote on the formulation, which is then recorded in the minutes of the meeting.

-<span class="para" id="1ae67f9"></span>The Chairperson does not have a casting vote.
+<span class="para" id="2feee5e"></span>The Chair does not have a casting vote.
 If during a quorate meeting the vote is tied on any matter, the topic is postponed to the next meeting.

-<span class="para" id="5e4632e"></span>Outside of an Executive Board meeting the Chairperson only has the rights of a member of the Raku Community, except for those explicitly given in the Articles of Association or these Regulations.
+<span class="para" id="b550d13"></span>Outside of an Executive Board meeting the Chair only has the rights of a member of the Raku Community, except for those explicitly given in the Articles of Association or these Regulations.

-<span class="para" id="822999f"></span>Jointly with the Secretary the Chairperson shall formulate the agenda for the next meeting.
+<span class="para" id="a929328"></span>Jointly with the Secretary the Chair shall formulate the agenda for the next meeting.

 **Article 5.** Secretary